PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 This occasionally happens when we are dealing with very large companies, who may prefer to sign an MSA due to their internal procurement processes or to have the security of a locked-in contract from a pricing perspective.
 We have a contract version of our standard terms and conditions that we can use for this - ask Charles.

-We'd only really look to do this with people spending $20k+ per month or on the Enterprise plan - we don't do it below this value because of the legal effort required.
+We'd only really look to do this with people spending $20k+ per year - we don't do it below this value because of the legal effort required.

 _How do I find out a customer's usage?_